 In today’s competitive business environment, it’s vital to write and speak in a way that shows others that you are organized, clear and concise.
-Other benefits or being clear and concise include: a greater level of productivity, increased job satisfaction, potential for advancement, and more internal and external customer satisfaction.
+Other benefits or being clear and concise include: a greater level of productivity, increased job satisfaction, potential for advancement, as well as more internal and external customer satisfaction.

-Some experts estimate that the US economy wastes $75 billion annually because of poor English speaking skills.
-Others say that80 percent of corporate waste can be tied directly to ineffective communications.
+Some experts estimate that the US economy wastes $75 billion annually due to poor English speaking skills.
+Others say that 80 percent of corporate waste can be tied directly to ineffective communications.
 In written and spoken communications, the goal is to reduce waste and contribute to making a more positive workplace.

 Poor communication at work causes: absenteeism, turnover, conflict, tension, low productivity, complaints, wasted time, and low morale.
 Proper communication positively impacts every part of the organization: leadership, sales, external customer service, and the day-to-day interactions of all internal customers.
 By addressing and resolving communication problems now, you and your business are moving toward building a more pleasant workplace environment and saving money at the same time.

 Correct (or incorrect) writing has a significant impact on you and your reader.
 Consider these statements: